davidjeddy/game-server/ROADMAP.md

 - API Gateway + Lambda to start instance if stopped
   - Also, stop instance if no-one is connected for X minutes

+- Bastion host for non application ingress

+- Load balancer in front of EC2 instances for better traffic and routing management